Chart Color Schemes

 Randwick - South's population is younger than the national pattern

-Randwick-South's median age is 34 years, which is lower than Greater Sydney's average of 37 and Australia's 38 years.
-Compared to Greater Sydney, Randwick-South has a higher percentage of residents aged 25-34 (22.5%) but fewer residents aged 5-14 (7.7%).
-This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and now, the population of those aged 15 to 24 has increased from 13.3% to 16.8%, while the 45 to 54 age group has decreased from 12.4% to 10.9%.
-By 2041, projections indicate substantial demographic changes in Randwick-South.
-The 25 to 34 age cohort is expected to grow by 17%, adding 507 residents to reach a total of 3,560.
-Conversely, the 0 to 4 age group is projected to have minimal growth of just 10%, adding only 66 people.
+At 34 years, Randwick-South's median age is lower than Greater Sydney's average of 37 years, and considerably younger than Australia's average age of 38 years.
+Compared to Greater Sydney, Randwick-South has a higher proportion of residents aged 25-34 (22.5%), but fewer residents aged 5-14 (7.7%).
+This concentration of 25-34 year-olds is well above the national average of 14.5%.
+Between the 2021 Census and the present, the proportion of residents aged 15 to 24 has grown from 13.3% to 16.8%, while the proportion of those aged 45 to 54 has declined from 12.4% to 10.9%.
+By 2041, population forecasts indicate significant demographic changes for Randwick-South.
+The 25-34 age group is projected to grow by 17%, adding 507 residents to reach a total of 3,560.
+In contrast, the 0-4 age group shows minimal growth of just 10%, with an increase of 66 people.